Robotawi/nd013-c1-vision-starter/README.md

 4. Now we are ready for training.
 The TensorFlow Object Detection API relies on **config files**.
 This project has two config files, one is reference and the other is for improved training.
 This config file for a SSD Resnet 50 640x640 model.
 You can learn more about the Single Shot Detector [here](https://arxiv.org/pdf/1512.02325.pdf).
 The reference config file is `experiments/training/reference/pipeline_new.config` and the improve is `experiments/training/improve/pipeline_new.config`.

-However, if you want to make a new config gile, please download the [pretrained model](http://download.tensorflow.org/models/object_detection/tf2/20200711/ssd_resnet50_v1_fpn_640x640_coco17_tpu-8.tar.gz) and move it to `experiments/training/pretrained-models/`.
+However, if you want to make a new config file, please download the [pretrained model](http://download.tensorflow.org/models/object_detection/tf2/20200711/ssd_resnet50_v1_fpn_640x640_coco17_tpu-8.tar.gz) and move it to `experiments/training/pretrained-models/`.

 Then, we need to edit the config file to change the location of the training and validation files, as well as the location of the label_map file, pretrained weights.
 We also need to adjust the batch size.
 To do so, run the following (notice: from the project directory):
 ```